-Tina Pearson creates and facilitates workshops and classes in listening, improvisation, vocalization, composition and telematic collaboration.
+Tina Pearson creates and facilitates workshops and classes in listening, improvisation, experimental vocalization, composition and telematic collaboration, and offers focused individualized facilitated processes for individuals and groups.
 She has taught musicians, composers, dancers, video artists, film makers, visual artists, children, youth and adult community members.
-She has presented workshops, classes, seminars and lectures in Halifax, Montreal, Toronto, Waterloo, Thunder Bay, Vancouver, Victoria, Boulder, Oakland, St. John’s and other locations since 1983.
+She has presented workshops, classes, seminars and lectures across Canada and in the United States, and remotely in Europe since 1983.

 For more information, email tina.pearson<at>shaw.ca